 5. Like Unicorns, Saolas Live in Small Groups.

 Unicorns are known to live in small family groups.
-The Saola Asian unicorn has a similar lifestyle; the females live with their young ones, while the male Saolas prefer solitary life.
+The Saola Asian unicorn has a similar lifestyle; the females live with their young ones, while the male Saolas prefer a solitary life.

 The gestation period of the Saola lasts for approximately 8 months; almost as long as human pregnancy.
 Normally, only one baby calf is born between April and June.